AnyLogic

 This block collects statistics, both for itself and the resource units it contains.

-If the statistics collection is turned off for all Process Modeling Library blocks in the model by the PML Settings block, this option enables you to override this setting and collect the statistics for this specific block.
+If the statistics collection is turned off for all Process Modeling Library blocks in the model by the PMLSettings, this option enables you to override this setting and collect the statistics for this specific block.
 Otherwise, the statistics will be collected regardless of this setting’s value.

 For more information regarding the statistics collected by individual resource units, see the section on utilization statistics.